Skip to main content

 4. NotebookLM: Best Free Smart Notes for PDFs

 Google's NotebookLM is free with a Google account.
-Upload up to 50 sources per notebook (PDFs, Google Docs, web pages, YouTube transcripts); ask questions grounded in those sources with citations.
+Upload up to 50 sources per notebook (PDFs, Google Docs, web pages, YouTube transcripts), then ask questions grounded in those sources with citations.

 Best for.
 Students and researchers working with PDFs.
 Pricing: Free with Google account.